Is multiculturalism compatible with nationalism?

 - Gurpreet Mahajan, Jawaharlal Nehru University

-NOTE: This workshop will take place in a hybrid format with in-person and online presentations.
-Limited in person seating is available on a first-come, first-served basis.
+NOTE: This workshop took place in a hybrid format with in-person and online presentations.

-This workshop launches the CERC Migration Scholars of Excellence spring 2022 program.
-CERC Migration welcomes Tariq Modood to Toronto Metropolitan University, from May to June, to engage with our community of scholars.
-Watch for further notices of our spring 2022 program.
+This workshop launched the CERC Migration Scholars of Excellence spring 2022 program.
+CERC Migration welcomed Tariq Modood to Toronto Metropolitan University, from May to June, to engage with our community of scholars.

 |9:30-10 AM EDT||Welcome Reception|